nigelfiler/Qumu/README.md

 ## 🔹 `QC_BulkUpload.html`

 **Purpose:**
 Bulk upload multiple videos to your Qumu instance.
+Supports 10 videos at a time to limit API requests.

 **Key Features:**
-- Automatically uses the original filename as the Qumu Presentation title, with option to add prefix (eg "BULK")
+- Automatically uses the original filename as the Qumu Presentation title, with option to add prefix (eg "BULK").
 - Streamlines the upload process for batches of media files.
-- Drag and drop video files onto the UI to start the process
+- Drag and drop video files onto the UI to start the process.
-- Works with Presentation Types that have custom metadata fields, including mandatory fields
+- Works with Presentation Types that have custom metadata fields, including mandatory fields.
-- Provides CSV download of uploaded video
+- Provides CSV report download of the uploaded videos.

 **Important Notes:**